boldrocket/RDNumberPicker/README.md

 To run the example project, clone the repo, and run the app from Xcode.

-`RDNumberPicker` can either be used from Interface builder, or from code, in both cases the scrollable area is the entirety of the frame, although the size of the cells, labels and mask remain fixed and vertically centred within the parent, at 50px in height.
+`RDNumberPicker` can either be used from `Interface Builder`, or from code, in both cases the scrollable area is the entirety of the frame, although the size of the cells, labels and mask remain fixed and vertically centred within the parent, at 50px in height.

 ### Interface Builder

 Drag a a UIView onto your view controller, change the class via `Identity Inspector` to `RDNumberPicker`.
-The view uses IB_DESIGNABLE so you should see where the ring mask will be placed, although not the associated values which you've configured.
+The view uses `IB_DESIGNABLE` so the ring mask will be shown in the centre of the view, although not the associated minimum and maximum values which may have been configured.

-Additionally you can configure `RDNumberPicker` via IBInspectable attributes:
+Additionally you can configure `RDNumberPicker` via `IBInspectable` attributes:

 <p align="center"><img src ="attributes.png" /></p>